"Never doubt the courage of

 |Technology Level||Middle Ages|

 Normidia is a beautiful land of snow capped mountains and lush forests.
 Tykron is an equally beautiful city with breathtaking wilderness about it.
 The political geography of Normidia is broken up into clans.
 Each clan claims a certain area of the country.
-There are a total of eight clans : Akmira, Brookmyre, Drachensmire, Fey Hills, Greyland, Hornwood, Novakyr and Tyria.
+There are a total of eight clan regions : Akmira, Brookmyre, Drachensmire, Fey Hills, Greyland, Hornwood, Novakyr and Tyria.

 Normidia is hilly in the north where it is bordered by the Dragon Claw Mountains.
 To the east it is bordered by the Captured Sea.
 To the south Normidia shares grasslands with Arkalia which it uses for grazing sheep.
 To the west, Normidian land stretches away to desolate lonely plains where few choose to live.
 Normidia suffers bitterly cold winters, but is agreeable the rest of the year.
 Normidia has a variety of fauna and flora, but most notable is the concentration of torgats in the northern hills which are hunted for sport.